List of Coronation Street characters introduced in 1990: Steph Barnes

 Over time, Simon grew jealous and possessive and Steph left him for another man.
-In order to avoid a messy break-up, she told Simon that there was nobody else and the relationship had just run its course.
+To avoid a messy break-up, she told Simon that there was nobody else and the relationship had just run its course.
 To throw Simon off the scent, Steph turned up at Des's door, asking if she could stay in the spare room for a few nights.
-Staying with Des made sense as Simon knew that Steph would never reconcile with him so she could use it as a refuge until the dust settled.
+Staying with Des made sense, as Simon knew that Steph would never reconcile with him so she could use it as a refuge until the dust settled.
 However, her arrival sent out the wrong message to Des, who was eager for a reconciliation and let his current girlfriend Raquel Wolstenhulme (Sarah Lancashire) walk out on him after he sided with Steph against her in an argument.
 When Steph saw that Des was getting his hopes up, she confessed that she had a new boyfriend, breaking his heart again.
 A year later, Des and Steph began divorce proceedings.

 Nearly two years after this, Des bumped into Steph who was working at a fast food outlet.
 Steph was heavily pregnant but she and the father were no longer in a relationship and she was living in a grotty bedsit.
 Des helped Steph find a flat and paid £500 as a deposit for her.
 Steph asked Des if he wanted to start again but Des didn't love her anymore and wanted to leave her in the past.

+Felicity Khan

+Felicity "Flick" Khan, was a student at Manchester Polytechnic who lodged at No. 7 Coronation Street between April and August 1990 with Jenny Bradley (Sally Ann Matthews).
+She moved to London from Pakistan when she was young and her along with her sister Joanne Khan (Tania Rodrigues) were the first of their family to be raised in the UK.
+Her and Jenny both moved into No. 7 after they left their halls and Jenny's foster mother Rita Fairclough (Barbara Knox) was moving into 10a Coronation Street, which was the apartment above the new premises for her shop The Kabin.
+Flick then remained in France after travelling there with no on-screen departure.

+Marie Ramsden

+Marie Ramsden (née Lancaster) was the mother of Jamie Ramsden, who was born in 1988.
+She ended her relationship with his father Eddie Ramsden due to her suffering with PND.
+She then dumped Jamie on Eddie in November 1989, but after seeing a psychiatrist she wanted to regain custody of Jamie.
+Eddie, not wanting to lose custody of Jamie, decided to marry Marie so he had rights, but they ended up splitting again by November 1990 as he was serving a prison sentence.

+Nigel Chadwick

+Nigel Chadwick was a paperboy for The Kabin in 1990, but was forced to give it up by his father due to a burglary at Percy Sugden (Bill Waddington)'s house, which made him believe that he was seen as a suspect.
+He had resumed his paper round in 1992, but got many complaints due to mix ups.